Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/system-architecture/sequence-diagrams.md

 ```

-### Use Case 2 - Tutorial
+### Use Case 2 - Tutorial and Pet Selection
-A user has already created a SmartWeights account and has logged in for the first time.
+A user has successfully logged in for the first time.

 1. The user logs into their SmartWeights account for the first time.
 2. The app displays a generic virtual pet that will guide the user through the application.
 3. The virtual pet highlights key features of the application.
 4. The user finishes the tutorial.
-5. The user is prompted to select their virtual pet.
+5. The user is prompted to select their first virtual pet.
 6. The user finishes the virtual pet selection process and is returned to the main navigation screen.